 Brian J Graber LLC is a Seaman’s Protection Act lawyer representing maritime employees in Illinois, Indiana, and Michigan employed on vessels operating on rivers and Lake Michigan who are retaliated against in violation of the Seaman’s Protection Act.
 The Seaman’s Protection Act, (SPA), 46 U.S.C. §2114, protects “seaman.”
-The SPA defined “Seaman” as any individual engaged or employed in any capacity on board a U.S. – flagged vessel from retaliation for engaging in certain protected activities pertaining to compliance with maritime safety laws and regulations, including reporting maritime safety issues to the U.S. Coast Guard or any other federal agency.
+The SPA defined “Seaman” as any individual engaged or employed in any capacity onboard a U.S. – flagged vessel from retaliation for engaging in certain protected activities pertaining to compliance with maritime safety laws and regulations, including reporting maritime safety issues to the U.S. Coast Guard or any other federal agency.

 A person is considered a “seaman” for the purposes of SPA’s Whistleblower Protections if he or she is a person engaged or employed in any capacity aboard a covered vessel and is not a member of the Armed Forces.
-The term includes person working on a vessel in the capacity as cooks, fishermen, physicians, or other person who would normally be considered independent contractors.
+The term includes a person working on a vessel in the capacity of cooks, fishermen, physicians, or other persons who would normally be considered independent contractors.

-A vessel for the purposes of SPA’s Whistleblower Protection provisions is any water craft or other artificial contrivance used, or capable os being used as a means of transportation on water.
+A vessel for the purposes of SPA’s Whistleblower Protection provisions is any watercraft or other artificial contrivance used, or capable of being used as a means of transportation on water.
 The vessel must be a U.S. flagged vessel or any other vessel owned by a citizen of the United States.

 The SPA’s Whistleblower Protections would apply to covered vessels operating on Lake Michigan, Chicago River, DesPlaines River, Chicago Sanity & Ship Canal, Calumet River, Cal-Sag Channel, and the Kankakee River in the Chicago area.
-SPA’s Whistleblower Protection provisions would apply to private sector and local government employers but the vessel on which the person is employed must be American-owned.
+SPA’s Whistleblower Protection provisions would apply to the private sector and local government employers but the vessel on which the person is employed must be American-owned.

 PROTECTED ACTIVITY UNDER THE SEAMAN’S PROTECTION ACT.